 What was once a vision of beauty is now one of heartbreaking decay and desolation [8].
 The old watchtower standing above Crawford Market as an eternal guardian has seen the decay firsthand.
 From market to neon attraction.
 How many people did the clock see getting lost inside?

-I ducked wires, crossed thresholds.
-The thread led nowhere and everywhere.
-Then it stopped.
+Pasolini ducked wires, crossed thresholds.
+He followed the streets nowhere and everywhere.
+Then he stopped.

 The inside is very much like a maze [10].